Nutrition for Personal Trainers by Dr Crionna Tobin

 The majority of clients seeking nutrition advice have one of two goals; weight loss or improved exercise performance.
 Although the temptation may be to redistribute “cookie-cutter” meal or nutrition plans regardless of client goals you may have more success if you personalise some of the advice and/or nutrition strategies you use with these all too different populations.
-Too many Personal trainers give out “one-for-all” meal plans or nutrition programmes, regardless of the client’s goal.
-However, despite having several commonalities, a few crucial areas need to be addressed in order to maximise your results with both clients.
-Below I have set out the key differences between the clients.
+Below I have set out the key differences between clients and their goals.

 Calories are the most important factor for clients regardless of whether the goal is fat loss, performance or both.
-Often, calories are only considered for weight loss clients, while carbohydrates are the only consideration for performance driven individuals.
-This, however, can be a critical mistake for an exercise performance client as fuelling with the appropriate amount of calories for training and competition is crucial for performance, recovery and training adaptations.
+Often, calories are only considered for weight loss clients, while carbohydrates are the only consideration for performance-driven individuals.
+This, however, can be a critical mistake for an exercise performance client as fueling with the appropriate amount of calories for training and competition is crucial for performance, recovery and training adaptations.

 Supplements that support weight loss are those that support health as the healthier the client feels the more likely they are to exercise and continue on their weight loss journey.
-I always recommend Vitamin D to clients particularly in the winter months.
-Adding whey protein to meals such as breakfast and or snacks can also be a convenient solution for those who struggling to hit their daily protein targets. **Sports performance supplements include Creatine, Caffeine, Beta Alanine and Whey protein.
+I always recommend Vitamin D to clients, particularly in the winter months.
+Adding whey protein to meals such as breakfast and or snacks can also be a convenient solution for those who struggle to hit their daily protein targets. **Sports performance supplements include Creatine, Caffeine, Beta-Alanine and Whey protein.
 Some of these supplements are better suited to certain sports than others and should be advised based on their application to that sport.
-For example, all of the aforementioned supplements are applicable to team sports, whereas beta alanine may not be as applicable to endurance sports due to the intensity.
+For example, all of the aforementioned supplements are applicable to team sports, whereas beta-alanine may not be as applicable to endurance sports due to the intensity.
 Refer back to the supplementation module in the Optimum Nutrition for Health and Performance course for optimal doses, frequency and timing of each supplement.

 Figure 2: Illustrates the hierarchy of importance in relation to nutrition when it comes to fat loss and performance.